qjpcpu/ergo-extensions/README.md

 - `extensions_cron` — a cron-like scheduler that triggers messages on a node or across the cluster.
 - `AddressBook` — a thread-safe, eventually-consistent cache of nodes and their registered processes, with node picking via consistent hashing.

-Optionally, `PersistAddressBook` can be enabled via `app.SimpleNodeOptions.AddressBookStorage` to persist named processes into an external storage backend.
+Optionally, `AddressBookStorage` can be enabled via `app.SimpleNodeOptions.AddressBookStorage` to persist local named processes into an external storage backend.

 Core components live under the `system` package and are designed to integrate with `ergo.services/ergo` and a registrar (Zookeeper via `ergo.services/registrar/zk`, or the built-in in-memory registrar used by `app.StartSimpleNode` when no registrar is provided).
 The `app` package provides a small helper to start a node with these components wired in.